-Once you create an account, log in to the IT4I Information System and apply for a project.
+Once you create an account, log in to the IT4I SCS portal and apply for a project.
 You will be informed by IT4I about the Allocation Committee decision.
 Once approved by the Allocation Committee, you become the Primary Investigator (PI) for the project and are authorized to use the clusters and any allocated resources as well as authorize collaborators for your project.

 Authorize Collaborators for Your Project¶

 As a PI, you can approve or deny users' requests to join your project.
 There are two methods of authorizing collaborators:

 This is a preferred method if you have an IT4I or e-INFRA CZ account.

 Log in to the IT4I SCS portal using your credentials and go to the Authorization Requests section.
 Here you can authorize collaborators for your project.